 If your suction cup has failed, read our article on reviving it here.
 If after reading the article, it’s still failing but the cradle is still good, replace it with a good quality mount like the Arkon Suction Cup Mount for Garmin GPS Devices.
+This mount is in the photo that accompanies this article.
 These Arkon mounts come with a 2-year warranty and these stick real well.
 Like the Garmin mount, the Arkon brand comes with an adhesive disk for those that wish to use it on the dashboard.
 This adhesive dash disk is especially useful if you are planning to drive in a state like California where windshield mounting may not be legal.

 As already mentioned, this GPS is marketed to the RV crowd.
 The windshield in a RV can be a far reach to the driver so a longer suction mount might be called for.
 Fortunately the people at Arkon provide a nicely constructed Extra Long Suction Cup Mount for Garmin and TomTom GPS Devices that will fit this line.
 The mount included a 17mm ball adapter that is made to fit the socket on the back of your power cradle.
 It extends from 14-18 inches and has a metal arm that withstands vibrations reasonably well.